wandyezj/wandyezj.github.io/docs/_posts/2022-09-08-programming-lab-tips.md

 ## Tips

+- Have clear done criteria
+    - Explain the goal of the lab and the conditions under which a student should move on.
+    - Lab tasks written in an open ended way can lead students to spend time on them beyond what is useful for their learning.
+Students should know when to get help and when to move on.

 - Write Programming labs in markdown.
     - markdown provides support for programming text highlighting and allows copy and paste from the lab.